 Parades have long been a part of American Fourth of July celebrations.
 Along with the traditional marching bands and flag-flying floats, South Carolina offers a waterfront version of the Main Street spectacle: the boat parade.

-The mack daddy of them all is the Murrells Inlet Boat Parade, a mile-long flotilla of star-spangled vessels making their way along the coast of the historic seaside town.
+The Murrells Inlet Boat Parade, a mile-long flotilla of star-spangled vessels, makes its way along the coast of the historic seaside town.
 Some 130 boats typically participate in the coastal procession, featured on CBS This Morning as one of the best boat parades in America.

 Along with the boats, docks along the passage are decked out in every manner of red, white and blue.
 Awards are presented to the most patriotic boats and docks.